Azure/aca-landing-zone-accelerator/scenarios/aca-internal/terraform/modules/06-application-gateway/README.md

 ## Steps

-1. Navigate to the Terraform module for the hub.
+1. Navigate to the Terraform module for the Application Gateway configuration.

    ```bash
    cd modules/06-application-gateway